Health Benefits Of Lime Essential Oil: Curing Scurvy

 How To Make Your Own DIY Lime Essential Oil

-If you’re like me, then you love DIY projects!
+If you’re like me and a lot of other people, then you love DIY projects!
 They’re a great way to spend time over your weekends and are a productive way for you to save money and gain experience and insight into how and why things work the way they do.
 Not to mention the fact that they’re incredibly fun and nothing is more rewarding than being able to stand back after you’ve completed a project and say “I did that!”

-However, this recipe can give you an idea of what to expect from the pure, distilled essential oil and is very cheap and easy to make.
+However, this recipe gives an idea of what to expect from the pure, distilled essential oil and is very cheap and easy to make.
 You can also blend a few drops of your lime essential oil with this infusion to help increase the amount that you have at home and make your stock last longer.
 What you will need:

 - 2x Cups of Canola oil.